nsrau/azure-docs.it-it/articles/active-directory/develop/scenario-web-app-sign-user-app-configuration.md

     "Instance": "https://login.microsoftonline.com/",

     // Azure AD Audience among:
-    // - the tenant Id as a a GUID obtained from the azure portal to sign-in users in your organization
+    // - the tenant Id as a GUID obtained from the azure portal to sign-in users in your organization
     // - "organizations" to sign-in users in any work or school accounts
     // - "common" to sign-in users with any work and school account or Microsoft personal account
     // - "consumers" to sign-in users with Microsoft personal account only